-St John Ambulance SA Inc. (St John SA) supports the importance the community places on the maintenance of confidentiality of individual’s personal and/or sensitive information.
+St John Ambulance Australia SA Ltd. (St John) supports the importance the community places on the maintenance of confidentiality of individuals’ personal and/or sensitive information.
 This extends to the collection and management of information held in its records regarding individuals.

 St John will ensure its privacy practices are in line with the Australian Privacy Principles (APP) and supporting legislation.

 This Policy applies to the collection, storage, access, use and disclosure of information.

 St John values the privacy of those with whom it deals.
 It will: